 There are other types of tolerance besides the above-mentioned tolerances i.e. the functional tolerance produced by the adaptation of the brain to ethanol intake and the metabolic tolerance produced by the presence of a larger amount of ADH which metabolizes the ethanol faster:

-- Alcohol Tolerance Due To Past Exposure– The children of those who are alcoholics are more likely to develop an alcohol tolerance because they have been exposed to booze since they were very young.
+- Alcohol Tolerance Due To Past Exposure– The children of alcoholics are more likely to develop an alcohol tolerance because they have been exposed to booze since they were very young.

 - Learned Tolerance– Some professions are more likely to be the cause of an ethanol resistance.
 Artists, poets, writers, or those who have other talents but need booze to get inspired to risk chronic alcohol use.